skorn-g12/RL-Documentation/Documentation/source/RL Basics.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 I will share some good links I found to understand the basics of RL.
-I recommend the following flow to get a complete understanding of it:
+I recommend the following flow to get a complete understanding of RL:

 Multi-armed Bandit